 The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA), the UK Guidance/National Radiation Protection Board, the American Academy of Oral and Maxillofacial Radiology and the European Commission on Radiation Protection all agree that there is no justification for the routine use of lead aprons.

 This is because there is minimal benefit of using lead gowns with current high-speed films which have reduced radiation exposure.
-However, lead aprons are still used to l commonly used when treating pregnant women and to ease patient anxiety or concerns about radiation.
+However, lead aprons are still advised when treating pregnant women and to ease patient anxiety or concerns about radiation.

 Many studies conclude that there is no need for a protective lead apron during pregnancy and suggest pregnant women should not have their treatment deferred.